pga03/first-discovery-native-host/README.md

 -Only the python host works as of now.
 Because of this, Python 2.7 is a dependency.

+-python-host has logging turned off by default.
+Use isLogging = True to enable (keep in mind the log path)

 -The host assumes a drive is attached to E:. which is where is token and preferences files are written to